sharethewisdom/piano-actions/README.md

 # 2D simulations of piano actions

+## features

 With these interactive demos I attempt to show how different mechanisms of historical keyboard instruments work under certain conditions.

-Planned UI features per action:
+Planned features per action:

-[ ] parameters for action regulation
+- [ ] parameters for action regulation
-[ ] speed and force as parameters for touch
+- [ ] speed and force as parameters for touch
-[ ] variants throughout the compass
+- [ ] variants throughout the compass
-[ ] keyboard navigation
+- [ ] keyboard navigation
-[ ] description, bibliographical references, images of technical drawings [ ] a "skin" on the physics objects using images or SVG (Path2D?)
+- [ ] description, bibliographical references, images of technical drawings
+- [ ] a "skin" on the physics objects using images or SVG (Path2D?)

 ## usage

-Go [here](https://sharethewisdom.github.io/piano-actions/), use the arrow keys to select the action you want to play with, and press enter.
+Visit the [demo page](https://sharethewisdom.github.io/piano-actions/) and use the arrow keys to select the action you want to play with (and press enter).

 Press <kbd>Space</kbd> to see it in action. (more features are added later)